 J'onn debuted in the new 52 as a member of Stormwatch.
 He recruited Apollo and Midnighter to the team and served as a mentor for Jenny Quantum, before ultimately erasing all their memories of him and leaving the team to fulfill a secret agenda.
-He is currently a part of Amanda Waller's Justice League of America; working alongside Baz, Green Arrow, Hawkman, Katana, Catwoman and Stargirl.
-Waller had selected J'onn to be a part of the team as a means of taking down Superman if it ever became necessary.
+He was then a part of Amanda Waller's Justice League of America, designed to oppose the Justice League proper.

-This arrangement is complicated by J'onn's prior involvement with the Justice League.
+This arrangement was complicated by J'onn's prior involvement with the Justice League.
 He had left the team after an unknown conflict that led to a massive fight between him and the rest of the League.
+After the events of Trinity War and Forever Evil, J'onn has become the leader of the Justice League United.
+He was also recently involved in the events of Superman Doomed.

 In 1955, an Earth scientist named Dr. Saul Erdel, while experimenting with alien (possibly Martian) technology in secret, accidentally pulled J'onzz from Mars to Earth.
 This sudden revelation of a seven foot tall alien caused Dr. Erdel such a shock that his heart gave out, leaving J'onn stranded on a foreign planet with malfunctioning teleportation technology, and no easy way home.